 ERAP Program (Emergency Rental Assistance Program)

+The All You Can Inc Staff is hard at work assisting families still having difficulties from the COVID-19 pandemic.
+In collaboration with Dauphin County, we perform case management for families that need it the most.
+We also assist in paying back rent and or utilities, on a case-by-case basis.
 The Consolidated Appropriations Act of 2021 included funding for states to establish emergency rental assistance programs.
-Pennsylvania received approximately $569 million to administer assistance to renters, landlords, and utility providers who have been affected by the COVID-19 pandemic and economic insecurity.
+Pennsylvania received approximately $569 million to assist renters, landlords, and utility providers affected by the COVID-19 pandemic and economic insecurity.

 On February 5, 2021, Governor Wolf signed S.B.
-109 into law, which officially designated the Department of Human Services (DHS) as the agency overseeing administration of the Emergency Rental Assistance Program (ERAP) for the 49 counties that did not receive direct allocations.
+109 into law, which officially designated the Department of Human Services (DHS) as the agency overseeing the Emergency Rental Assistance Program (ERAP) administration for the 49 counties that did not receive direct allocations.

 ERAP is now taking applications.
 Pennsylvanians can apply online through COMPASS.
 Some counties are not using the COMPASS application.
 If your county is not using COMPASS, you will be automatically directed to your local ERAP agency contact.